tensorflow/fold/tensorflow_fold/g3doc/cc/ClassWeaver.md

-Serializes this Weaver into a string (a serialized WeaverMessage.)
+Serializes this Weaver into a string (a serialized `WeaverMessage`.)

 Returns the empty string and sets an error string if serialization fails.